By Natalie Garlene

 Some people would argue that unpaid internships are not ethical, let alone not worth it.

-Would you intern for no pay if you got experience through a reputable company?
+Would you intern for no pay if you got to experience a reputable company?

 Not everyone can afford an unpaid internship, but for those who can, reading on may be beneficial.